<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 • Ask questions to clarify things you don’t understand.

 You should document any conflict that escalates.
-This ensures you have a written record of all potential problems in case you need to change the staffing.
+This ensures you have a written record of all potential problems if you need to change the staffing.

 Communicating Clear Expectations

 Employees should get a handbook on their first day of hire.
 When employees question you about expectations, ask them to refer to your practice handbook policies.
-Take into account HR for Health software to help you manage your handbook electronically, so you can easily update this for your practice.
+Consider HR for Health software to help you manage your handbook electronically so you can easily update this for your practice.

 When Workplace Conflict Becomes Dangerous

 Conflict shouldn’t escalate to a situation where you, employees, or patients are endangered.
-Racism, bullying about sexual orientation, religion, nationality, and gender is unacceptable.
+Racism and bullying about sexual orientation, religion, nationality, and gender is unacceptable.
 Any form of harassment and bullying requires strong and swift action.
-Refer to your handbook policy to ensure you correctly follow complaint and investigation procedures.
+Refer to your handbook policy to ensure you follow complaint and investigation procedures correctly.

 How HR for Health Can Help